Weekly PhD Newsletter | SIGN UP NOW Weekly PhD Newsletter | SIGN UP NOW

 About the Project

-You will learn about speech-in-tests, comparison of different signals and background sounds (and their construction), psychometric methods and signal detection theory.
+You will learn about how to measure hearing, how to construct & process sounds, how to use speech-in-noise tests, and how to apply theories to analyse their results.
 There will be scope for experimental research using normal-hearing and hearing-impaired participants and developing computer simulations of performance.

 You should have or expect to obtain a first class or upper 2.1 honours degree (or equivalent), or an MSc/MA, in neuroscience, psychology, audiology or other relevant scientific discipline.
 Research experience in auditory research will be an advantage.
 You will have excellent communication and team-working skills, be self-driven and highly motivated.
 You should also be eligible to apply for relevant research clearances that will be required including a check with the Disclosure and Barring Service.

-The successful applicant will join a large and vibrant research cluster and benefit from strong supervisory and peer support.
+The successful applicant will join a vibrant research cluster and benefit from strong supervisory and peer support.

 Informal enquiries may be addressed to Professor Michael Akeroyd [Email Address Removed]